Skip to main content

 Using and Reporting Fire

 Within established campgrounds and other developed recreation sites, build fires only in fire rings, stoves, grills, or fireplaces provided for that purpose.
-Campfires are allowed when you are dispersed camping if fire restrictions are not in effect.
+Campfires are allowed when dispersed camping, provided fire restrictions are not in effect.
 Please remember:

 • Use existing fire rings to minimize the scarring of new rocks, soil, and plants.